The Baja blue rock lizard is diurnal, meaning it's active during the day. They can often be seen basking in full sun, even on very hot days.

 • Occurs only on the tip of the Baja California Peninsula in northern Mexico.

-• Typically found in rocky, lightly vegetated areas, but also known to inhabit forests and mountainous areas.
+• Typically found in rocky canyons, lightly vegetated areas, arroyo bottoms and seaside cliffs.

 Reproduction & Growth